Antipodes EX Music Server

 Although The EX works sublimely just by itself, it can also be teamed with the CX to form the top-tier CX-EX combination.
 In this configuration, the CX is a high power device running only the server app and the EX is a lower power, purist device, running only the renderer app.

 What you should know first and foremost is that all Antipodes servers can be set to function in various capacities, such as Roon Server, RoonReady renderer, Squeezebox (including UPnP server), MPD renderer and HQPlayer NAA.
 There is a lot more, and I mean A LOT more to write about the technical side of this server, but much of this is the same as for the DX or DS servers that I reviewed earlier.
-So, for a full description of all the technicalities and possibilities, please refer to the earlier reviews.
+So, for a full description of all the technicalities and possibilities, and a wealth of screenshots, please refer to the earlier reviews.

 The most notable differences from the earlier DS and DX servers are that the EX uses user-installable storage, has a new ODAPS2 power supply, two, rather than one, Ethernet ports and no integrated CD ripper.